 If these constraints are not observed, the VPN Client will display a warning in the Console but will not prevent communication with the gateway.
 However, the gateway should refuse the authentication of the VPN Client.

-18.2.2 Dynamic parameters
+19.2.2 Automatic certificate selection